anujkumar181609/Spotify-Music-Recommendation-System/README.md

-# 🎵 Spotify Hybrid Music Recommendation System
+# 🎵 Spotify Music Recommendation System

 A Machine Learning-powered music recommendation system that suggests songs with similar audio characteristics using **K-Means Clustering** and **Cosine Similarity**.